Question

 Leadership

-Best when you gave others the tools, knowledge, or authority to succeed.
-Shows you developed others' capabilities.
+Ideal when you gave others the tools, knowledge, or authority to succeed independently.
+Shows you developed others' capabilities rather than just helping them.

 Results-driven